jeremydavidson/dwellinglybackend/README.md

 2. Install Python ( https://realpython.com/installing-python/ )
 3. Install pipenv: `pip3 install --user pipenv`.
    - Python version 3.6 or higher is required
-4. Seed the database
+4. Database functions
-   - Run: `python seed_db.py`
+   - Create & Seed: `python manage.py create`
-   - To re-seed the database from scratch, delete data.db before running the script
+   - Recreate:      `python manage.py recreate`
-   - Look for the file data.db to be created in the root directory
+   - Drop:          `python manage.py drop`
    - If you get the error `ImportError: No module named flask` or similar, you may need to run `pipenv shell` to launch virtual environment.
 5. Run `pipenv install`
    - If you get the error `ImportError: cannot import name 'Feature' from 'setuptools'`, your setuptools version might be at 46 or later.
 You may be able to get it to work using version 45 (e.g. `pip3 install setuptools==45`)